KITPraktomatTeam/Praktomat/README.md

 Configure Praktomat in `Praktomat/src/settings/local.py`, to set data base names and paths.

-Create the upload directory, populate the database and create a super user:
+Create the upload directory, populate the database:

 ```bash
 mkdir PraktomatSupport